-- 1. Looked-after children and all previously looked-after children who apply for a place at the school. - 2.
+- Children in care ("Looked-after children LAC") and all Children previously in care ("Previously looked-after children - PLAC") including those children who appear (to the admitting authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted ("Internationally adopted previously looked after children - IAPLAC"), who apply for a place at the school. - 2.
 Children with exceptional Medical or Social need that can only be met at the academy (having specialist provision for example).
 Applications in this category must be supported by a statement in writing from a doctor, social worker or other relevant suitably qualified professional.
 This is necessary because you are asking the academy to assess your child ahead of other children.
 Each case will be considered by the Admission Authority based on the interests of the child concerned. - 3.
-Children living within catchment with siblings at the school.
+Children living within catchment (at the application closing date, and reassessed on the National Offer Date) with siblings at the school.
 Siblings include step siblings, foster siblings, adopted siblings and other children living permanently at the same address.
 Priority will not be given to children with siblings who are former pupils of the school. - 4.
-Children living within catchment without siblings at the school. - 5.
-Children living outside catchment with siblings at the school.
+Children living within catchment (at the application closing date, and reassessed on the National Offer Date) without siblings at the school. - 5.
+Children living outside catchment (at the application closing date, and reassessed on the National Offer Date) with siblings at the school.
 Siblings include step siblings, foster siblings, adopted siblings and other children living permanently at the same address.
 Priority will not be given to children with siblings who are former pupils of the school. - 6.
 All other children